How to Do a Pantry Audit: Step-by-Step Organisation and Rotation System

 Can you eat orange peels?

 Yes, absolutely!
 As long as the oranges are organic, you can eat the peels.
-They’ve got a very intense flavour and you can either eat them raw (straight from the fruit) or preserved like candied orange peel, orange sugar etc.
+They’ve got a very intense flavour, and you can either eat them raw (straight from the fruit) or preserved like candied orange peel, orange sugar, etc.

 Can I freeze orange peels?

 Yes.
 Actually, I often freeze orange or lemon peels when I don’t have time to use them right away.
-When you want to use them, just put them out of the freezer and let them thaw before processing them.
+When you want to use them, just take them out of the freezer and let them thaw before processing them.

 How do you dry orange peels quickly?